wbrowar/craft-guide/README.md

 <h1>Hello, Acme Co.</h1>
 ```

-Guide templates are available in all of your Twig templates, so anywher you can write Twig code, you can access the values of Guide Variables.
+Guide templates are available in all of your Twig templates, so anywhere you can write Twig code, you can access the values of Guide Variables.

 Here are all of the available Guide Variables;